ShakthidharV/VITAL-ML-Model/README.md

 - Train and evaluate a small collection of classifiers on multiple disease outcomes.
 - Produce per-sample risk scores (predicted probabilities) and aggregate performance summaries.

-The main motivations are model parsimony (fewer features = easier clinical adoption), robust evaluation (cross-validation) and explainability (feature importance, SHAP where used).
+The main motivations are model parsimony (fewer features = easier clinical adoption), robust evaluation (cross-validation) and explainability.

 Dataset assumptions and recommended schema
 ----------------------------------------